Illustration of a bodybuilder doing long-muscle-length shoulder training for his side delts.

 Summary

-Other lifts emphasize the contracted part of the lift and thus tend to be less good for building muscle.
-Examples include spider curls, hip thrusts, glute bridges, half squats, rack pulls, and resistance-band exercises.
+Other lifts emphasize the contracted part of the lift and thus tend to be less good for building muscle: spider curls, hip thrusts, glute bridges, half squats, above-the-knee rack pulls, floor presses, cable crossovers, and resistance-band exercises.

-Finally, we should be able to improve the growth stimulus of some lifts by making them more challenging at the bottom of the range of motion, such as doing deficit push-ups instead of regular push-ups.
+Finally, we can improve the growth stimulus of some lifts by extending the range of motion and/or making them harder at the bottom of the range of motion: deficit push-ups, preacher curls, lying biceps curls, lounging lateral raises, seated hamstring curls, and standing calf raises.

 Cover illustration of the Outlift intermediate bulking program for naturally skinny guys.